Thomas Watson, 3rd Earl of Rockingham1

 Thomas Watson, 3rd Earl of Rockingham was born on 30 December 1715.1 He was the son of Edward Watson, Viscount Sondes and Lady Katherine Tufton.1 He died on 26 February 1745/46 at age 30, unmarried.1

-Thomas Watson, 3rd Earl of Rockingham was educated at Eton College, Eton, Berkshire, England.1 He was decorated with the award of Lincoln's Inn.1 He held the office of Member of Parliament (M.P.) for Canterbury between 1741 and 1746.1 He held the office of Lord-Lieutenant of Kent from 1745 to 1746.1 He succeeded to the title of 3rd Earl of Rockingham, co.
-Northampton [G.B., 1714] on 4 December 1745.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was awarded the Lincoln's Inn.1 He held the office of Member of Parliament (M.P.) for Canterbury between 1741 and 1746.1 He held the office of Lord-Lieutenant of Kent from 1745 to 1746.1 He succeeded as the 5th Baron Rockingham [E., 1645] on 4 December 1745.
+He succeeded as the 5th Baronet Watson, of Rockingham Castle, co.
+Northampton [E., 1621] on 4 December 1745.
+He succeeded as the 3rd Earl of Rockingham, co.
+Northampton [G.B., 1714] on 4 December 1745.1 On his death, his earldom became extinct.

 Citations